General Pharmaceutical Council: Claims regarding the naming of the process

 The GPhC asserted that the change from CFtP to "revalidation" was made due to concerns over the negative connotations associated with the term “fitness to practise”.
 This reasoning is implausible and likely dishonest (a behaviour which the GPhC says damages public confidence and undermines integrity).
-The GPhC has not renamed its Fitness to Practise Committee or Fitness to Practise declarations; stopped requiring registrants to complete a “fitness to practise” declaration annually; or taken any other discernible steps to avoid the use of this term.
+The GPhC has not renamed its Fitness to Practise Committee or Fitness to Practise declarations; ceased requiring registrants to complete a “fitness to practise” declaration annually; or taken any other discernible steps to avoid the use of this term.
 The term "fitness to practise" is used repeatedly on its website and in its policies.
 It is also a term referred to extensively in The Pharmacy Order 2010, the act of legislation which gives the GPhC its powers.
 It is also used repeatedly in the GPhC’s “revalidation framework” document.

 The framework does not meet the GPhC’s own definition of revalidation.
 At a meeting in November 2013, the GPhC’s governing council explored a means of implementing a framework for assuring continuing fitness to practise.
 The meeting papers stated: “The terms ‘revalidation’ and ‘continuing fitness to practise’ are subtly different.
 In the GPhC’s view ‘revalidation’ implies a fixed point assessment whereas ‘continuing fitness to practise’ suggests a review of practice viewed on a continuum.
 The latter better describes the thinking outlined in this proposal, so that term will be used from now on.”

 In 2014, a page was created on the GPhC’s website explaining why it was looking to implement a CFtP framework and not revalidation.
 On that page, under the heading “What happened to revalidation?”, it stated: “We have been working on the introduction of new arrangements for assuring continuing fitness to practise for some time, and initially this was called ‘revalidation’.
 We have decided not to use the word ‘revalidation’ anymore because it has a very specific meaning relating to a particular method of assuring continuing fitness to practise.”
-As at 5 February 2017, this had been changed to “We have been working on the introduction of new arrangements for further assuring standards for safe and effective pharmacy practice for some time, and initially this was called ‘revalidation’.
+As at 5 February 2017, the GPhC had changed this to “We have been working on the introduction of new arrangements for further assuring standards for safe and effective pharmacy practice for some time, and initially this was called ‘revalidation’.
 We have decided not to use this term anymore because it was not well understood.”
 The webpage has since been removed from the GPhC’s website.